I've been a critic on the internet since 2010. I started out reviewing anime, but have since branched out to cover all sorts of topics.

 And while there are no such things as correct and incorrect opinions, there are informed and uninformed opinions, and there are logical and illogical defenses for opinions.
 For example, if I said that I thought the last season of Game of Thrones was the worst season of the show, I would need logical reasons that support my opinion that are consistent with facts.
 I would have to establish criteria for what constitutes a good vs. bad season of the show, and those criteria would have to be logical, thorough, and consistent.

 So here's what you need to research, study, and come to an understanding of before calling yourself a critic.

-This applies whether you're talking about criticizing TV sitcoms or Shakespeare plays.
-What you need is connoisseurship, familiarity with all the most significant works in your medium or genre of choice.
-You should ask yourself:
+Whether you're talking about criticizing TV sitcoms or Shakespeare plays, you definitely have to be familiar with all the most significant works in your medium and genre(s) of choice.

 - Why is what I'm reading/watching important to this medium?

 - What am I supposed to get out of watching/reading this?
 Am I getting that?